moderndive/moderndive/vignettes/paper.md

 ## 4 sizelarge        -6.36     6.92     -0.919   0.359   -20.0      7.26
 ```

-Unlike our earlier comparison of interaction and parallel slopes models in Figure \ref{fig:interaction-and-parallel-slopes-model-1}, in this case it could be argued that the additional complexity of the interaction model is *not* warranted since the 3 three regression lines in the left-hand interaction are already somewhat parallel.
+Unlike our earlier comparison of interaction and parallel slopes models in \autoref{fig:interaction-and-parallel-slopes-model-1}, in this case it could be argued that the additional complexity of the interaction model is *not* warranted since the 3 three regression lines in the left-hand interaction are already somewhat parallel.
 Therefore the simpler parallel slopes model should be favored.

 Going one step further, it could be argued from the visualization of the parallel slopes model in the right-hand plot of \ref{fig:interaction-and-parallel-slopes-model-2} that the additional model complexity induced by introducing the categorical variable school `size` is not warranted given that the intercepts are similar!
 Therefore, it could be argued that a simple linear regression model using only `perc_disadvan` percent of the student body that are economically disadvantaged should be favored.